Do you rely on caffeinated beverages? Cutting back can change more than you’d expect. Here’s how I reduced coffee consumption and what it did for me.

 The only way to clarify the matter was by talking to my boss, but he was out of office for the next four weeks.
 This left me with no option but to complete the task within the wrongly allotted three weeks.

-I set about the impossible while repressing resentment and seething anger.
-The result was a piercing knot in my solar plexus that dragged me from my slumber each night at 3 a.m.
+Repressing resentment and seething anger, I set about the impossible.
+As a result, a piercing knot in my solar plexus jolted me awake at 3 a.m. each night.
 With a mental carousel of dialogues and resolutions to make sure this never happened again, sleep arrived at daylight—when I had to get up.

-A quick check on the internet confirmed it: excessive coffee amplifies anxiety, stress, and irritability.
+A quick check on the internet confirmed it: excessive coffee elevates cortisol, which amplifies anxiety, stress, and irritability.

 How My Coffee Habit Started